Al Soor Specialist Clinic

 • Some people sleep too little (insomnia), others too much (hypersomnia).

-• You might wake up too early or find it hard to fall asleep.
+• You may wake up too early or struggle to fall asleep.

 • Ask yourself: Has my sleep changed?
 Do I wake up tired?